Killing (Super)Algebras Associated to Connections on Spinors: Background

 \subsection{Filtered deformations and Spencer cohomology}

-Here we present some background material on \(\ZZ\)-graded and filtered Lie superalgebras, filtered deformations and Spencer cohomology.
-Our main source for this section is the work of Cheng and Kac \cite{Cheng1998}.
-The base field is assumed to be either \(\RR\) or \(\CC\).
+Here we present some background material on the Spencer cohomology and filtered deformations of $\ZZ$-graded Lie superalgebras.
+Our main source for this section is the work of Cheng and Kac~\cite{Cheng1998}.
+The base field is assumed to be either $\RR$ or $\mathbb{C}$.
+We recommend that readers unfamiliar with gradings and filtrations of vector (super)spaces and (super)algebras read Appendix~\ref{sec:grading-filtration-superspace} before this section.